Adaptive Magnetic Metamaterials Lab

 If this sounds interesting to you, please feel free to reach out!
 We welcome curious, professional, and self-motivated undergraduates who want to be part of a collaborative and driven research group.
 Don't worry about your level of physics knowledge - we will teach you everything you need to know!

-Likewise, if you're interested in a Physics minor or Applied Physics double major, I'd be happy to chat about what a physics degree can offer you.
+If you're interested in a Physics Major, or are a student in CEAT or CAS curious about a Physics Double Major or a Physics Minor, I'd be happy to chat about what a typical degree path looks like and what a physics degree can offer you.

 Magnetic Metamaterials